klmnden/azure-docs.tr-tr/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

     SELECT * from tmp_results

-Jupyter sunucu kullanarak verileri çizmek için kod aşağıdaki gibidir.
+Jupyter sunucu kullanarak verilerini çizmek için kod aşağıdaki gibidir.

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local